Preet Bharara on why Donald Trump fired him

 The interactions Bharara said he had with Trump started with a call from Democratic New York Sen. Chuck Schumer, his old boss, who called Bharara on November 8 to tell him Trump wanted to keep him around.

 Bharara said that the call came as a surprise to him but was "flattered at the time."
-It lead to an in-person meet-and-greet on November 30 with the President-elect along with his right-hand campaign aides -- and later White House advisers -- Steve Bannon and Jared Kushner, he said.
+It led to an in-person meet-and-greet on November 30 with the President-elect along with his right-hand campaign aides -- and later White House advisers -- Steve Bannon and Jared Kushner, he said.

 During the meeting, Bharara said nothing "inappropriate" or "untoward" came up, including discussing the details of any ongoing cases.
 But something peculiar did happen: Trump requested Bharara's personal cell phone and office numbers.